breez/breez-sdk-liquid-docs/src/guide/pay_onchain.md

 Consider implementing the <a href="/notifications/getting_started.md">Notification Plugin</a> when using the Breez SDK in a mobile application.
 By registering a webhook the application can receive notifications to process the payment in the background.
 </div>

-## Checking the limits
+## Preparing Payments
-First, fetch the current Send Onchain limits:
+When sending an onchain payment, the swap limits for sending onchain need to be first checked.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>